TRHarsha/Cybersecurity-training---Honeywell/Day4-Notes.md

    ```

 These commands are often used in sequence to troubleshoot network issues, such as when a device is unable to connect to the internet or if there are IP conflicts on the network.

+#### **What is Network Architecture?**

+Network Architecture refers to the design and structure of a computer network.
+It outlines the framework that defines how network devices and services are arranged, how data is transmitted across the network, and how resources are allocated.
+This includes the hardware components (like routers, switches, and servers), software protocols, the layout of the network (topology), and the modes of communication used (such as wired or wireless connections).

+Network architecture is critical in ensuring that a network is efficient, secure, scalable, and meets the needs of the organization or users it serves.

+#### **1. Fault Tolerance**

+**Definition:**
+Fault tolerance is the ability of a network to continue operating correctly even when one or more of its components fail.
+This is achieved through redundancy, where critical components, such as routers, switches, and links, have backup systems that automatically take over in case of failure.

+**Importance:**
+Fault tolerance ensures network reliability and availability, minimizing downtime and preventing data loss.
+This is crucial for mission-critical systems where continuous operation is necessary, such as in financial services, healthcare, and online services.

+**Examples:**
+- **Redundant Hardware:** Using multiple power supplies, network interfaces, and servers to ensure that if one fails, another can take over.
+- **Load Balancing:** Distributing traffic across multiple servers to ensure no single server becomes a point of failure.
+- **RAID (Redundant Array of Independent Disks):** Using multiple hard drives to store data redundantly, so if one drive fails, data is not lost.

+---

+#### **2. Scalability**

+**Definition:**
+Scalability refers to a network's ability to handle increased load or expand by adding more devices, users, or services without degrading performance or requiring significant changes to the existing infrastructure.

+**Importance:**
+A scalable network can grow to meet the demands of a growing business or organization.
+This makes it cost-effective and future-proof, as it can accommodate more users, applications, and services without needing a complete redesign.

+**Examples:**
+- **Modular Network Design:** Designing the network in a modular fashion allows for easy expansion by adding new modules or components as needed.
+- **Cloud Computing:** Leveraging cloud services to scale resources like storage and processing power dynamically based on demand.
+- **Hierarchical Network Model:** Implementing a three-layer (core, distribution, access) network model that allows for easy expansion at each layer.

+---

+#### **3. Quality of Service (QoS)**

+**Definition:**
+Quality of Service (QoS) refers to the set of technologies and practices used to manage and prioritize network traffic to ensure the performance of critical applications, like video conferencing, VoIP, or online gaming.

+**Importance:**
+QoS is vital for ensuring that important traffic gets the bandwidth and low latency it needs, while less critical traffic does not degrade the performance of key applications.
+This is particularly important in environments where different types of data have different requirements for speed and reliability.

+**Examples:**
+- **Traffic Prioritization:** Assigning higher priority to time-sensitive traffic (e.g., voice and video) over less critical traffic (e.g., file downloads).
+- **Bandwidth Management:** Allocating bandwidth to ensure that high-priority applications have the resources they need to function correctly.
+- **Latency Reduction:** Implementing techniques like traffic shaping and buffering to reduce delays in the network.

+---

+#### **4. Network Security**

+**Definition:**
+Network security encompasses the strategies, technologies, and practices designed to protect a network and its data from unauthorized access, misuse, malfunction, destruction, or improper disclosure.

+**Importance:**
+Network security is essential to safeguard sensitive data, maintain user privacy, and protect against cyber threats such as hacking, viruses, and ransomware.
+It ensures that only authorized users can access network resources and that data transmitted across the network is secure.

+**Examples:**
+- **Firewalls:** Hardware or software that controls incoming and outgoing network traffic based on predetermined security rules.
+- **Encryption:** Scrambling data into an unreadable format to protect it during transmission and ensuring that only authorized parties can decode it.
+- **Intrusion Detection and Prevention Systems (IDPS):** Monitoring network traffic for suspicious activities and responding to potential threats in real-time.
+- **Virtual Private Networks (VPNs):** Creating secure, encrypted connections over a less secure network, like the internet, to protect data in transit.